Small earthquake strikes southern California - ExBulletin

 Small earthquake strikes southern California

-Los Angeles (AFP) – A small earthquake near downtown Los Angeles on Sunday morning was felt widely across southern California.
+Southern Californians felt a small earthquake near downtown Los Angeles Sunday morning.

-The 3.6-magnitude earthquake struck shortly after 7 a.m., with its epicenter a mile (1.7 km) southeast of the Boyle Heights neighborhood, according to the US Geological Survey.
+The 3.6-magnitude quake struck shortly after 7 a.m. and had its epicenter a mile southeast of the Boyle Heights neighborhood, according to the US Geological Survey.

 The quake was felt at the department’s headquarters in Monterey Park, Los Angeles County Deputy Sheriff Trina Schrader said.